 If you plan on catching a game at Fenway in the spring, bring warm clothes or a blanket.
 It can get chilly, especially in the stands.
 April lows are in the 40s and in May it can still get down to 50.

 Not lucky enough to nab tickets ahead of time?
 Try your luck at Gate E two hours before the game, when a handful of tickets are sold.
 There’s a one-ticket limit, so everyone in your party must be in line.

 If that doesn’t yield results, you can still experience the Nation.
-Head down to the park and hang out on Yawkey Way, which borders the stadium.
+Head down to the park and hang out on Jersey Street, which borders the stadium.
 On game days it’s closed to cars and filled with vendors, creating a street-fair atmosphere.
 Duck into a nearby sports bar and enjoy the game with other fans who weren’t fortunate enough to secure seats.
 A favorite is the Cask’n Flagon, at Brookline Avenue and Lansdowne Street, across the street from Fenway.